-Above: Superthin slices of eggplant, plus peppers and provolone, are at the heart of the Valentino ($10.95).
-Also shown: fried shrimp ($12), one of three Friday seafood sandwiches served at the Brooklyn location only; potato-and-egg ($10.95, plus $1.50 for Virginia ham), a "breakfast" sandwich served all day; hot roast beef with fresh mozzarella and fried eggplant ($10.95).
-In this last sandwich, the thin-sliced eggplant is overwhelmed by red meat; in the photo below, it's been crowded entirely out of sight.
+Defonte's is virtually cut off from Carroll Gardens by the BQE and the entrance to the Brooklyn Battery Tunnel, but if ever there were a reason to walk or bike a mile out of your way for a sandwich, Defonte's is it.
+Above, superthin slices of eggplant, plus peppers and provolone, are at the heart of the Valentino ($10.95).
+Below, potato-and-egg ($10.95, plus $1.50 for Virginia ham), a "breakfast" sandwich served all day; fried shrimp ($12), one of three Friday seafood sandwiches; hot roast beef with fresh mozzarella and fried eggplant ($10.95).
+In this last sandwich, the thin-sliced eggplant is overwhelmed by red meat, and in the photo below crowded entirely out of sight.
 Better to choose a sandwich with the eggplant, or the hot roast beef and mutz, but not all at once.
 You can come back another day.

-379 Columbia St. (at Luquer St.), Red Hook, Brooklyn (shown)
+379 Columbia St. (at Luquer St.), Red Hook, Brooklyn

-Also at 261 Third Ave. (at 21st St.)
+Some sandwiches ordered at the now-closed Manhattan location, 261 Third Ave. (at 21st St.)